openconfig/featureprofiles/feature/staticroute/tests/README.md

 The below yaml defines the OC paths intended to be covered by this test.
 OC paths used for test setup are not listed here.

+TODO(OCPATH): Specify leaves for non-leaf paths that have been commented out.

 ```yaml
 paths:
   ## Config Paths ##